CPAN-Security/security.metacpan.org/presentations/NOTES.md

 Software composition analysis
 Vulnerability detection
 ...becomes easier with up-to-date authoritative information
+- End-to-end overview of provenance
+- Reduce false positives of downstream tooling by making authoritative information available throughout each link in the supply chain
+- Help create actionable information that takes Open Source communities into account
+- Open Source is for enabling people who care
 ## Example: CPAN
 ## CPAN's upstreams
 ## The river of CPAN